Prodigy.

-Prodigy is an American comic book series created by Mark Millar and Rafael Albuquerque, and published by Image Comics.
+Prodigy. is a British comic book series created by Mark Millar and Rafael Albuquerque, who respectively write and illustrate the first volume, and published by Image Comics.
 The title was announced near the end of 2018 as the second comic book collaboration between Mark Millar and Netflix, after the company acquired the Millarworld imprint of creator-owned titles in the summer of 2017, and to be adapted as a film exclusive to the streaming service, along with other of the imprint's comic book series.
-It ran for six issues from December 2018 to June 2019, and a trade paperback collecting the series was released the following month.
+The first volume ran for six issues from December 2018 to June 2019, and a trade paperback collecting the series, subtitled Prodigy.
+The Evil Earth, was released the next month.

+Three sequels followed: Prodigy.
+The Icarus Society (2022; illustrated by Matteo Buffagni), Big Game (2023; illustrated by Pepe Larraz), and Prodigy.
+Slaves of Mars (2024; illustrated by Stefano Landini), published by Dark Horse Comics.

 Plot summary

+The Evil Earth

 Edison Crane isn't content being the world's smartest man and most successful businessman – his brilliant mind needs to be constantly challenged.
 He's a Nobel Prize-winning scientist, a genius composer, an Olympic athlete, and an expert in the occult, and now international governments are calling on him to fix problems they just can't handle.

+The Icarus Society

+Edison Crane has always been the smartest man in the room.
+Now he's in a world he didn't even know existed with the Icarus Society, a secret society of super geniuses all richer than he is.
+Blackmailed into recovering an artefact on a mission they know is almost certain death, Edison and the richest man alive, Felix Koffka, must search for the lost city of Shangri-La, where the world's most evil people have been pulled for thousands of years.

+Big Game

+While excavating the remnants of the Royal Empire, a prehistoric galactic empire that considered Earth its capital, Edison Crane is recruited by "Bobbie Griffin", formerly the Batgirl of the DC Universe prior to its transmogrification into the Millarworld, who with the Chrononauts must face off against the Secret Lord of Earth and leader of the Fraternity of Super-Criminals Wesley Gibson, who aims to wipe out all the world's superhumans as his father had once done in 1986, as well as the Royal Empire, their fleet brought to the future by Mindy McCready.

+Slaves of Mars

+On March 21, 2024, Mark Millar announced that Prodigy.
+Slaves of Mars was set for publication from Dark Horse Comics in August 2024.